 Figure 2.
-Reed beds are being used as a natural filter for water in the Omani desert.
-Constructed wetlands is also being piloted to treat water from Pearl GTL's operations at Qatar Shell Research & Technology Centre.
+Reed beds are being used as a natural filter for water in the Omar

-► Technology Centre (QSRTC) has several projects that focus on water use and is contributing directly to address Qatar's water security challenge.
+► Technology Centre (QSRTC)5 has several projects that focus on water use and is contributing directly to address Qatar's water security challenge.
 The Water Solutions R&D program explores innovative technology options and processes to recycle and reuse water and by-products of water treatment process.
 These efforts both support optimisation of Pearl GTL, and provide technology for use in future gas plants-all of which add value to Qatar.
 Over the past three years, QSRTC has explored the use of constructed wetlands to treat water from Pearl GTL's operations.
 Initial findings have proven the technology to be feasible and we are now testing other wastewater streams for treatment.

-The technology was first utilised by Shell in its joint venture operations with the Government of Oman (Petroleum Development Oman - PDO), where reed beds naturally clean the water that is extracted alongside oil production at the Nimr field in Oman.
+The technology was first utilised by Shell in its joint venture operations with the Government of Oman (Petroleum Development Oman - PDO), where reed beds naturally clean the water that is extracted alongside oil production at the Nimr field in Oman6.
 The oil produced there reaches the surface mixed with 90% water, which traditionally must be cleaned before being pumped back beneath the ground.